 Echolalia: Repeating one's own or another's sounds or words

 To differentiate Tourette syndrome from transient tics, physicians may have to monitor patients over time.
 Tourette syndrome is diagnosed when people have had both motor and vocal tics for > 1 year.

 Comprehensive Behavioral Intervention for Tics (CBIT)

-Sometimes clonidine or antipsychotics
+Sometimes alpha-adrenergic agonists or antipsychotics

 Treatment of comorbidities

-(See also the American Academy of Neurology's review summary of treatment of tics in people with Tourette syndrome and chronic tic disorders.)
+(See also the American Academy of Neurology's review summary of treatment of tics in people with Tourette syndrome and chronic tic disorders .)

 Treatment to suppress tics is recommended only if they are significantly interfering with children’s activities or self-image; treatment does not alter the natural history of the disorder.
 Often, treatment may be avoided if clinicians help children and their families understand the natural history of tics and if school personnel can help classmates understand the disorder.

 A type of behavioral therapy called CBIT should be strongly considered and may help some older children control or reduce the number or severity of their tics.
 It includes cognitive-behavioral therapy such as habit reversal (learning a new behavior to replace the tic), education about tics, and relaxation techniques.

 Sometimes the natural waxing and waning of tics makes it appear that the tics have responded to a particular treatment.